Brush Coating to Restore Sewer Lines Without Major Digging

 1) Inspection & Cleaning

-We begin with a Sewer Camera Inspection to evaluate the pipe’s condition and determine if brush coating or a full liner is the right fix.
+We begin with a Sewer Camera Inspection to evaluate the pipe’s condition and determine whether this approach or a full liner is the right fix.
 Then we perform Hydro Jetting and descaling to create a clean, bondable surface.

 2) Masking & Protection

-We protect nearby fixtures and stages so coatings go exactly where they should—no drips, no overspread.
+Nearby fixtures and work areas are protected so coatings go exactly where intended—no drips, no overspread.

 3) Controlled Application